 One way to lower your grocery bill is to meal plan before you go shopping.
-If you think that sounds complicated, let me tell you, meal planning doesn’t have to be.
+If you think that sounds complicated, it doesn’t have to be.
 Let me share with you how to create your own simple meal planning routine.

 As a busy mom and wife, I prefer to keep meal planning as simple as possible!

 There are two basic things I do to keep meal planning simple.

 Having a list helps save time so that you don’t have to look through cookbooks each week or think of meals off the top of your head.